Genivia/ugrep/README.md

                   suffix .bz3).

            --zmax=NUM
-                  When used with option -z (--decompress), searches the contents of compressed files and archives stored within archives by up to NUM expansion stages.
+                  When used with option -z or --decompress, searches the contents of compressed files and archives stored within archives by up to NUM expansion stages.
 The default --zmax=1 only permits searching uncompressed files stored in cpio, pax, tar, zip and 7z archives;